DigitalSubham/Cloud-Based-File-Management-System-with-Database-Integration-and-Email-Notifications/README.md

 # File Upload

 ## what the project does?

-- take data from cleint and store on server(localUpload controller and http://localhost:3000/api/v1/upload/localUpload)
+This project integrates Cloudinary for file uploads, MongoDB for database storage, and incorporates an email notification system.

 Created a starter code like setup index.js, models, routes, controllers,models and config(in config database.js is for connection to database to server and cloudinary is for connecting cloudinary to server)

 for file uploading i am using express-fileupload middleware

 ### localUpload (http://localhost:3000/api/v1/upload/localUpload)
+(take data from client and store on server(localUpload controller and http://localhost:3000/api/v1/upload/localUpload))

 This code defines a function called localUpload for handling file uploads on the server.
-Here's a simplified breakdown:

 Fetch File:

 Extracts the uploaded file from the incoming request.